 |DirectX||DirectX version 11 or higher||DirectX version 11 or higher|

 Be sure to hit apply before leaving the NVIDIA Control Panel application!
 These settings won’t have as great an impact on your Fortnite Battle Royale FPS as the in game Fortnite settings.
-However, optimizing the NVIDIA Control Panel setting will give you enough of a boost to make it worth your time.
+However, optimizing the NVIDIA Control Panel setting will give you enough of a boost to make it worth your time, so check out our article on the best NVIDIA settings in Fortnite.

 Disable Hardware Acceleration in Other Apps